-Doing the ACT in winter (mid-February – April)
+Doing the ACT in winter (March – April)

-We do not recommend hiking the ACT alone during winter.
+We do not recommend undertaking the ACT alone during winter.

 In winter, the route is slightly different and essentially follows the snowmobile/dogsled trail between Kangerlussuaq and Sisimiut.
 It is also slightly shorter as there is no need to go around all the lakes, you can just walk across their frozen surfaces.